Here are our submissions FAQs – a bit lengthy, composed in response to diverse inquiries.

-FYI, we ask for a non-exclusive copyright release, allowing you to re-use your materials as you wish. e.g. a chapter in a book could see more mileage that way.
-We only ask that you give the IJHC the exclusive rights to your article untill the following issue is published.
+We ask for a non-exclusive copyright release, allowing you to re-use your materials as you wish. e.g. a chapter in a book could see more mileage that way.
+We only ask that you give the IJHC the exclusive rights to your article until the following issue is published.

 Deadlines for IJHC submissions:

 If you are writing about approaches you use in caregiving, we also like to have reports from recipients of your care and/or students, who can round out the picture in their own words – how your caregiving feels/works/helps.

 It also supports your presentation if you can get a few words from a medical doctor who is involved in the treatment and who can provide objective observations and/or lab tests to confirm changes resulting from your interventions.